michal-uszko/basic-ocr-project/README.md

 python data_split.py
 ```

-Now, you can train the model (you might need to create empty 'model' folder before running script below):
+Now, you can train the model (you might need to create an empty 'model' folder before running script below):
 ```
 python ResNet50_nn.py
 ```